InverseFinance/inverse-alerts/README.md

 ### Ethereum Endpoint

 This script is heavily requesting the RPC endpoint.
-Hence we recommend listening to events by running a private node with geth in order to avoid paying high API query fees.
+Hence we recommend listening to events by running a private node with Geth in order to avoid paying high API query fees.
 Filters being now supported on light nodes, you don't have to index a full archive node before being able to start.
 Just install Geth and start a light node using :